-Following this guidance, the wearing of masks was adopted to varying degrees by the British public and some people will also wear a mask outdoors or in cars.
+Following this guidance, the wearing of masks was adopted to varying degrees by the British public and some people will also wear a mask outdoors or alone in cars.

 Face masks in the COVID-19 era: A health hypothesis